EUDAT-B2STAGE/http-api/docs/quick_start.md

 $ do init
 ```

+NOTE: with `RC1` there is no working `upgrade` process in place to make life easier if you already have this project cloned from a previous release.
+This is something important already in progress [here](https://github.com/EUDAT-B2STAGE/http-api/issues/87).

 ### 5. MODES

 There are two main modes to work with the API server.
 The main one - called `debug` - is for developers: you are expected to test, debug and develop new code.
 The other options is mode `production`, suited for deploying your server in a real use case scenario on top of your already running `B2SAFE` instance.